Maryland in the American Civil War

-The first fatalities of the war happened during the Baltimore Civil War Riots of Thursday/Friday, April 18–19, 1861.
+The first fatalities of the war happened during the Baltimore riot of 1861 on April 18–19.
 The single bloodiest day of combat in American military history occurred during the first major Confederate invasion of the North in the Maryland Campaign, just north above the Potomac River near Sharpsburg in Washington County, at the Battle of Antietam on September 17, 1862.
 The battle of Antietam, though tactically a draw, was strategically enough of a Union victory to give Lincoln the opportunity to issue, in September 1862, the Emancipation Proclamation.
 It did not affect Maryland.
 In July 1864 the Battle of Monocacy was fought near Frederick, Maryland as part of the Valley Campaigns of 1864.
 Monocacy was a tactical victory for the Confederate States Army but a strategic defeat, as the one-day delay inflicted on the attacking Confederates cost rebel General Jubal Early his chance to capture the Union capital of Washington, D.C.

 Across the state, some 50,000 citizens signed up for the military, with most joining the United States Army.
-Approximately a tenth as many enlisted to "go South" and fight for the Confederacy.
+Approximately a tenth as many enlisted were to "go South" and fight for the Confederacy.
 Abolition of slavery in Maryland came before the end of the war, with a new third constitution voted approval in 1864 by a small majority of Radical Republican Unionists then controlling the nominally Democratic state.